Equality, diversity and human rights

 As the debate over Brexit reaches a crescendo and leavers and remainers disagree on what should happen next, Richard Fox examines the extent to which employers can allow political debate in the workplace.

 Charles Wynn-Evans examines the issues arising from HR referring an employee to occupational health and the lessons to be learnt from two cases that focused on whether the employers had "constructive" knowledge of disability.

-Legal guidance: HR and legal information and guidance relating to equality, diversity and human rights.
+Commentary and analysis: HR and legal information and guidance relating to equality, diversity and human rights.